 Topic of learning Credits Achievement standard number Mode of assessment - External November) or Internal (through the school year) Counts towards Level 1 Literacy Counts towards Level 1 Numeracy Use drawing methods and skills for recording information using wet and dry media.
-4 90914 Internal Ν Ν Use drawing conventions to develop work in more than one field of practice 6 90915 Internal Ν Ν Produce a body of work informed by established practice, which develops ideas, using a range of media.
+4 90914 Internal N N Use drawing conventions to develop work in more than one field of practice 6 90915 Internal N N Produce a body of work informed by established practice, which develops ideas, using a range of media.
 12 90916 External N N

-Course costs: The fee is \$80 and it includes but is not limited to the following items: A4 folder, sketchbook, set of A2 paints, 6 brushes, 4 pencils, erasers, a mixture of weighted papers, wood mdf plates, carving tools, photo printing and printmaking inks.
+Course costs: The fee is \$80 and it includes but is not limited to the following items: A4 folder, sketchbook, set of A2 paints, 6 brushes, 4 pencils, erasers, a mixture of weighted papers, wood mdf plates, carving tools, printmaking inks, tape, folio boards and Adobe Photoshop.

-Further study from this course: Levels 2 and 3 specialising in Painting or Printmaking
+Further study from this course: Levels 2 and 3 Visual Art